What Happens During a Psychological Assessment?

 Standardized Tests

-After the interviews are conducted and any additional records, such as report cards, are gathered, the patient gets called back in.
-This usually takes between several days and a few weeks.
-The patient is then assessed with standardized tests to determine what is and what isn’t still an available diagnosis.
-For an ADHD assessment, a typical diagnostic series will include tests like ToVA and the WAIS intelligence series.
+After the interviews are conducted and any additional records, such as report cards, are gathered, the patient is called back in.
+The testing period can take between several days and a few weeks depending on the amount of testing required.
+The patient is then assessed with a series of standardized tests to determine the possible remaining diagnoses.
+For example, for an ADHD assessment, a typical diagnostic series will include tests like ToVA and the WAIS intelligence series.

 Symptom Assessments

-After interviews and tests are made, the psychologist will assess the symptoms and find several psychological conditions that the symptoms match.
-This can be the hardest part of the assessment, especially when the symptoms don’t exactly fit the condition the patient presented for.
+After interviews and tests are conducted, the psychologist will compile all available information and find several psychological conditions that match the patient’s symptoms.
+This is often the most challenging aspect of the assessment, especially when the symptoms do not exactly fit the condition the patient presented for.

 What Is a Differential Diagnosis?

-What can be frustrating for many is that psychological assessments will usually not give a single definitive diagnosis in the first series.
-You will get a set of differential or “rule-out” diagnoses.
-You may get the diagnosis you sought ruled out.
+A frustrating aspect of psychological assessments is that they will usually not give a single definitive diagnosis in the first series.
+The patient will receive a set of differential or “rule-out” diagnoses.
+This list shows several diagnoses that match the patient’s symptoms.
+Sometimes, the diagnoses you sought will be ruled out.
 This is part of the diagnostic process.

 Psychological assessments are crucial for mental health treatment.
 Contact us at Elements Psychological Services LLC today to schedule yours if you have concerns about yourself or a member of your family.